Jboden93/PostgreSQL-Exercises/Modifying-data.md

 > In our previous exercises, we deleted a specific member who had never made a booking.
 How can we make that more general, to delete all members who have never made a booking?

+*Uncorrelated - Runs once, independently evaluates / executes the inner query.
+Generally faster & work best when subq result set can be reused.
+Correlated - Runs repeatedly, (dependently) evaluates for each row of the outer query. slower but can produce different subquery results depending on outer query row*

+#### Answer 1:
+> Uncorrelated subquery

 ```sql
 DELETE